nikodemJokiel/Informatyka_ZSK/README.md

 # Informatyka_ZSK
-Storage for files from IT classes
+Storage for files from IT classes.
+Mostly simple algorithmics exercises